 Refer a friend scheme

-An exciting job opportunity has arisen for a motivated Registered Nurse to work in an exceptional nursing home based in the Christchurch, Dorset area.
-You will be working for one of UK's leading health care providers
+An amazing new job opportunity has arisen for a skilled Registered Nurse to work in a brand new care home opening soon based in the Weymouth, Dorset area.
+You will be working for one of UK’s leading health care providers

 **To be considered for this position you must be qualified as a Registered Nurse with a current active NMC Pin**